 - Thank your students.
 Find a way to appreciate your students for embarking on this journey with you and congratulate them for completing the class.

 - Recap what they learned in the class.
 Walk back through your lessons and summarize the main points.

 - Include a key takeaway.
 While not essential, it can be helpful to reiterate the key skill or class value proposition here.
 You can frame it by saying, “If there’s one thing I hope you take from this class, it’s ____.”

 - Final reminders.
 Use this opportunity to ask your students to post their projects in the Project Gallery.
 You can also prompt students to follow you on Skillshare or on social media, and/or leave a review.

 Just like your intro video, your conclusion should be short (less than two minutes) and feature you on camera (aka “talking head”) and may use similar music and visuals as your intro video to close out the class.

-- Class Planning Document: Use this template to organize your thoughts for your class and plan ahead for filming and editing.
+- Class Planning Template: Use this template to organize your thoughts for your class and plan ahead for filming and editing.